Best Practices for Training Employees in Small Businesses

-Small Business Trends offers several tips for training small business employees, and the number one solution is to use online training options.
+Small Business Trends offers several tips for employee training, and the number one solution is to use online training programs.
 Sometimes, those options might even be at no charge.
 For example, if your organization uses a Customer Relationship Management (CRM) application, does that provider offer any webinars or tutorials on how to use the features of the app?
-Spending 30 minutes listening to a recorded class is less time consuming than traveling to a workshop or taking a weekly course at the local community college, and those vendor-provided courses might be free and included in the CRM contract.
+Spending 30 minutes listening to a recorded class is less time consuming than traveling to a workshop or taking a weekly course at the local community college, and those vendor-provided training materials might be free and included in the CRM contract.

-When a freebie isn’t quite enough, there’s a whole world of online training opportunities out there, the result of a growing market demand as more and more companies see the benefits of this convenient training solution.
-Some online training providers even specialize in solutions for small businesses.
+When a freebie isn’t quite enough, there’s a whole world of online employee training program opportunities out there, the result of a growing market demand as more and more companies see the benefits of this convenient training solution.
+Some online training providers even specialize in small business programs.

-The Small Business Association blog also suggests tips for training, including:
+The Small Business Association blog also suggests tips for employee learning, including:

 - Join Associations or Trade Groups - Check out your trade association(s) website or newsletter for training opportunities that may be included in your membership.